The Churchill Machine Tool Company: Charles Churchill

 Charles Churchill was born in the United States, in Hamden, Connecticut, on 8 July 1837.
 His father was Willis Churchill, described as "a mechanic of rare ability, original in the style of his goods and in his process of manufacture," who had been manufacturing brass surgical instruments at a time when such instruments were all imported to the United States.
 Willis Churchill founded a factory manufacturing auger drill bits which was so locally prominent that the area of Hamden in which it was situated was called Augerville.

 Charles worked in his father's auger manufacturing business, but when Willis went to London in 1861 to supervise the installation of wire-covering machinery being exported by Thompson, Langdon & Co of New York City, Charles soon followed and, once there, spotted a business opportunity for himself as he saw the interest that the US-made equipment generated.
 By the time of his death his businesses had a presence in London, Manchester, Glasgow, Birmingham and Newcastle-on-Tyne and was "a giant machine-importing business".

 According to historian L. T. C. Rolt, the original installation was of machines for wire-braiding crinoline frames, and Charles simultaneously imported metal cutting machine tools to aid his friend Hiram Maxim who was developing a machine gun.
 This is a moot point: the Maxim gun was not developed for a further 20 years, and it is unlikely that Maxim was in England during the 1860s; however, the Gatling gun was patented in 1862.
 Rolt claimed that Charles Churchill & Co began trading in 1865 as importers of engineering tools and is thought to have imported the first examples of Morse tapered twist drills, self-centring drill chucks (manufactured by Cushman) and hand-held micrometers into the UK.
 According to Floud, he imported agricultural implements and other non-engineering items at this time.
 In its early years the company traded from 28 Wilson Street, Finsbury: sales catalogues were published certainly between 1876 and 1882 stating this address.

 Charles Churchill & Co initially operated on Charles' own account rather than as a limited company.
 In his early period of operating in England he was active in patenting engineered items in conjunction with one of several other parties.
-The London Gazette shows several announcements for protection under the terms of the Patent Law Amendment Act of 1852 (see table below).
+The London Gazette shows several announcements for protection under the terms of the Patent Law Amendment Act 1852 (see table below).
 Two of them were subsequently announced as voided by reason of non-payment for continuance.
 (To continue required that the applicant pay a stamp duty of £50 within three years subsequent to the application.)